Philadelphia fire kills at least 13, including 7 children

 “I can’t picture how more people couldn’t get out — jumping out a window,” she said.

+“It’s just like floating — everybody’s floating,” she said before rushing away.

+Officials held a news conference earlier in the day, near the fire scene.

 “It was terrible.
-I’ve been around for 35 years now and this is probably one of the worst fires I have ever been to,” said Craig Murphy, first deputy fire commissioner, at a news conference.
+I’ve been around for 35 years now and this is probably one of the worst fires I have ever been to,” said Craig Murphy, first deputy fire commissioner.

 “Losing so many kids is just devastating,” said Mayor Jim Kenney.
 “Keep these babies in your prayers.”